-The types and patterns of land use development intensities and density allowed under the proposed Livestock 101 C-3 node are consistent with the level of growth analyzed in the General Plan EIR.
-Implementation of the proposed project would not generate an increase in population and subsequent increased demands on utilities and service systems beyond the level of increased service demand analyzed in the
+The types and patterns of land use development intensities and density allowed under the proposed C-3 District are consistent with General Plan land use designations and with the level of growth analyzed in the General Plan EIR.

-General Plan EIR.
+Implementation of the proposed project would not generate an increase in population and subsequent increased demands on utilities and service systems beyond the level of increased service demand analyzed in the General Plan EIR.
 Site specific analysis is impractical until a development project is proposed, confirming the extent of development and specific types of uses which would impact the amount of waste generated.
-Future development within the project site would be required to comply with General Plan policies intended to accommodate solid waste disposal needs in the County.
+Future development within C-3 District nodes would be required to comply with General Plan policies intended to accommodate solid waste disposal needs in the County.
 General Plan Policy PFS-7.1 requires the County to ensure that there is adequate capacity within the solid waste system for the collection, transportation, processing, recycling, and disposal of solid waste to meet the needs of existing and projected development (General Plan EIR, p.
 20-37).
-General Plan PFS-7.3 requires non-residential development to provide for onsite recycling facilities prior to being issued a building permit in order to lessen the amount of material that needs to be placed in the landfill, thereby complying with federal, state, and local statutes and regulations governing solid waste (General Plan EIR, p.
+General Plan PFS-7.3 requires non-residential development to provide for on-site recycling facilities prior to being issued a building permit in order to lessen the amount of material that needs to be placed in the landfill, thereby complying with federal, state, and local statutes and regulations governing solid waste (General Plan EIR, p.
 20-38).
 PFS-7.5 requires waste diversion through recycling, reduction, and composting in order to meet the state waste diversion of 75 percent, thereby complying with federal, state, and local statutes and regulations governing solid waste (General Plan EIR, p.
 20-38).
 Policy PFS-7.6 requires construction material recycling (General Plan EIR, p.
 20-38).
-The Livestock 101 C-3 node District would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+The C-3 District node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.